 Firstly get expert help dealing with a partner who has abandonment issues.

 If you are dating someone who repeatedly pulls away, or freaks out with jealousy because you might be interested in someone else, or has jokingly said, on numerous occasions, that they’re just waiting for you to leave them for somebody “better,” then you’re likely dealing with a person who has some serious abandonment issues.

-These issues are usually caused in childhood, either from being rejected by a parent or caregiver, or even from losing someone close to them through an illness or injury.
+These issues are usually caused in childhood, either by being rejected by a parent or caregiver or by losing someone close to them through illness or injury.

-Some people develop abandonment issues after being betrayed or ghosted by a partner they cared about deeply.
-Experiences like these usually cause some pretty deep wounds which, oftentimes, take time to heal.
+Some people develop abandonment issues after being betrayed or ghosted by a partner they care deeply about.
+Experiences like these usually cause some pretty deep wounds, which often take time to heal.